xlladdins/xll/docs/Excel4MacrosE-G.md

     > stacked, or stacked 100%, gap\_depth is assumed to be 0, or it is
     > unchanged if a value was previously set.

->
+> &nbsp;

-Chart\_depth    is a number from 20 to 2000 specifying the visual depth of the chart as a percentage of the width of the chart.
+Chart\_depth&nbsp;&nbsp;&nbsp;&nbsp;is a number from 20 to 2000
+specifying the visual depth of the chart as a percentage of the width of the chart.
 Chart\_depth corresponds to the Chart Depth box in the Main Chart dialog box.

   - > Chart\_depth is ignored if the chart is not a 3-D chart.

   - > If chart\_depth is omitted, it is assumed to be 100, or it is
     > unchanged if a value was previously set.

->
+> &nbsp;

 The next three arguments are logical values corresponding to check boxes in the Main Chart dialog box.
 If an argument is TRUE, Microsoft Excel